sobotklp/django-throttle-requests/README.rst

     THROTTLE_REDIS_HOST = 'localhost'
     THROTTLE_REDIS_PORT = 6379
     THROTTLE_REDIS_DB = 0
+    THROTTLE_REDIS_AUTH = 'pass'

-    # Force throttling when DEBUG=True
+    # Normally, throttling is disabled when DEBUG=True.
+Use this to force it to enabled.
     THROTTLE_ENABLED = True

 #.
 Use the ``@throttle`` decorator to enforce throttling rules on a view::